-The APVMA administers the Manufacturers’ Licensing Scheme to manage the issue of licences to Australian based sites to manufacture veterinary chemical products and the ongoing maintenance of these licences.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) administers the Manufacturers’ Licensing Scheme to manage the issue of licences to Australian-based sites to manufacture veterinary chemical products and the ongoing maintenance of these licences.

 A licence must be held regardless of whether the product is to be supplied within Australia or exported.

-As part of our assessments for product registration and permits, we assess the manufacturers nominated by the applicant to ensure they:
+As part of our assessments for product registration and permits, we assess the manufacturers nominated by the applicant to ensure:

-- that the licence includes the nominated steps of manufacture.
+- the licence includes the nominated steps of manufacture.

 Manufacturers seeking to obtain or vary a licence must apply to the APVMA for approval and pay the prescribed fees.
-We must be satisfied that the manufacturing facility is suitable for the activities to be conducted and that the applicant is able to comply with the Manufacturing Principles and GMP Code before we can issue or change a licence.
+We must be satisfied that the manufacturing facility is suitable for the activities to be conducted and that the applicant is able to comply with the Manufacturing Principles and Good Manufacturing Practice (GMP) Code before we can issue or change a licence.

 In most cases, we base our decision on audit reports provided to support the application.